ethyreal/PlanningPoker/README.md

 ### Why?

-Stengths of using this pattern primarily are:
+Strengths of using this pattern primarily are:

-- Seperation of concerns
+- Separation of concerns
 - Easy to reason about
 - Testability